FurqanSoftware/toph-printd/README.md

 marginRight = 25  # ... on the right edge of each page.
 marginBottom = 50 # ... on the bottom edge of each page.
 marginLeft = 25   # ... on the left edge of each page.
-keepPDF = true    # When true, does not delete generated PDF after print.
+tabSize = 4       # Replaces tabs with this many spaces. keepPDF = true    # When true, does not delete generated PDF after print.

 [printer]